Apidcloud/scarlett-watson/README.md

 ## Basic Setup (without Speech to Text)

-1. Install NodeJS (8.x or higher is recommended)
+1. Install NodeJS (10.x or higher)
 2. Fork and clone the repo
 3. Install Yarn globally with `$ npm i -g yarn` or download it at their [website](https://yarnpkg.com/en/docs/install)
 4. `$ yarn` in the repo directory to install dependencies